 • Deep social isolation with no close relationships

-• Grief that isn’t moving or processing
+• Grief that feels stuck or unprocessed

-For the broader framework on handling any trigger, go back to Urges and Triggers: The Complete Guide.
-If your emotional triggers tend to hit at night, read Late-Night Urges for specific strategies.
+For the broader framework on handling any trigger, go back to Urges and triggers: the complete guide.
+If your emotional triggers tend to hit at night, read Late-night urges for specific strategies.